IBM/generate-insights-from-multiple-data-sources/README.md

 * Click on `Browse files` and upload `Glasgow.csv`.

-* Choose the default schema and create a table `ALL`.
+* Choose the default schema and create a table `GLASGOW`.

-* Disable `Detect data types` and make sure all the column names are same as in csv file and make sure all the columns have same data types
-`VARCHAR (256)`.

 * Now click on next and load the data.